 WATERSHED MANAGEMENT & ECOLOGICAL RESILIENCE

-The Watershed programme is being implemented with the financial support of NABARD.
-The focus is on land treatment with "Ridge to Valley" treatment concept, climate proofing, livelihood generation and building capacities of the rural community by developing sustainable community institutions like Village Watershed Committee (VWC) and ensuring gender equity in all stages of the project cycle.
-Total 17,740 ha area has been treated by various soil & water conservation measures.
+The focus is on land treatment with "Ridge to Valley" treatment concept, climate proofing, livelihood generation and building capacities of the rural community by developing sustainable community institutions like Village Watershed Development Committees (VWDC) and ensuring gender equity at all stages of the project cycle.
+A total area of 19,219 ha area has been treated by various soil & water conservation measures.

 PROJECT DETAILS